SACHSTech/Lesson-Arrays-and-Methods/SOLUTIONS.md

-# Methods and Arrays: Annotated Solutions (With Inline Comments)
+# Arrays and Methods: Annotated Solutions

 Each solution includes explanations to help understand the flow and purpose of each step.